Installing Helix on Kubernetes with Helm

 • 4 CPUs, 8GB RAM and 50GB+ free disk space

-• Inference Provider requires one of:
+• Inference Provider requires ONE OF:

 • An NVIDIA GPU if you want to use private Helix Runners (example), or